Azure-Samples/active-directory-java-webapp-openidconnect/README.md

 - `$ mvn package`

 This will generate a `adal4jsample.war` file in your /targets directory.
 Deploy this war file using Tomcat or any other J2EE container solution.

+To deploy on Tomcat container
+- Navigate to your Tomcat installation (default installation on windows is `C:\Program Files\Apache Software Foundation\Tomcat`)
-To deploy on Tomcat container, copy the .war file to the webapps folder under your Tomcat installation and then start the Tomcat server.
+- copy the `adal4jsample.war` file to the Tomcat\webapps folder
+- Start the Tomcat server.
+One way to do this is by opening the Monitor Tomcat app, clicking on `start` in the `General` tab

 This WAR will automatically be hosted at `http://<yourserverhost>:<yourserverport>/adal4jsample/`